-1. Excessive spillage or reverse venting of fuel appliances caused by outdoor conditions such as: Wind direction and/or velocity, including high, gusty winds.
-Heavy air in the vent pipes (cold/humid air with extended periods between cycles).
-Negative pressure differential resulting from the use of exhaust fans.
-Several appliances running at the same time competing for limited fresh air.

-Vent pipe connections vibrating loose from clothes dryers, furnaces, or water heaters.
-Obstructions in or unconventional vent pipe designs which can amplify the above situations.

-4. Car idling in an open or closed attached garage, or near a home.
+- Excessive spillage or reverse venting of fuel appliances caused by outdoor conditions such as: - Wind direction and/or velocity, including high, gusty winds.
+Heavy air in the vent pipes (cold/humid air with extended periods between cycles). - Negative pressure differential resulting from the use of exhaust - Several appliances running at the same time competing for limited fresh air. - · Vent pipe connections vibrating loose from clothes dryers, furnaces, or water heaters. - Obstructions in or unconventional vent pipe designs which can amplify the above situations. - Extended operation of unvented fuel burning devices (range, oven, - 3.
+Temperature inversions, which can trap exhaust close to the ground 4.
+Car idling in an open or closed attached garage, or near a home.

 These conditions are dangerous because they can trap exhaust in your home.
 Since these conditions can come and go, they are also hard to recreate during a CO investigation.